Asquardian/PicsForTrolling/Readme.md

 ========================================================================================================================================================
 ========================================================================================================================================================
-There is my private collection of pictures.
-It's personal.
+There is my collection of pictures.
+It isn't personal now.
-Don't look at this pls.
-I won't someone to see my collection.
+Look at this pics pls.
+I wawnt someone to see my collection.

 Really.
 FAQ
 		Why this is on github?
-IDK
-		Do you care about some one see name of this repo?
-Not at all but yes.